On-Device Transcription for Research Interviews and Session Notes

 What on-device processing actually means

-The distinction that matters for this use case is between two things that sound similar but are not.
+The distinction that matters for this kind of work is between two things that sound similar but aren't.

 "Secure cloud processing" means your audio is transmitted to a server, processed there, and transmitted back.
 The security claim is about transit encryption, storage encryption, access controls, and the vendor's own practices.
-Those protections can all be real and still not answer the question of whether the audio can be on someone else's server at all, which is often the underlying question that drives the policy.
+Those protections can all be real and still not answer the question of whether the audio should be on someone else's server at all.
+That's often the underlying policy question.

 "On-device processing" means the audio is read by the app on your device, processed by a model that runs on the device's own hardware, and the output is written back to local storage.
 Nothing is transmitted.
-The security claim is architectural: the server is not part of the picture.
+The claim is architectural: the server simply isn't in the picture.

-For work where the concern is not "is the vendor trustworthy" but "can this audio leave the device at all," on-device is the answer.
-The conversation does not need to be about access controls or SOC 2 reports or business associate agreements, because the thing that those documents are trying to govern — data leaving your possession — is simply not happening.
+For work where the concern isn't "is the vendor trustworthy" but "can this audio leave the device at all," on-device is the answer.
+The conversation doesn't need to be about access controls or SOC 2 reports or business associate agreements, because the thing those documents are trying to govern (data leaving your possession) isn't happening.

 MinuteONE is an on-device transcription app for iPhone, iPad, and Mac.
-The transcription is performed by Apple's on-device speech recognition framework, running on the Neural Engine.
-The summarization and extraction of structured information from the transcript is performed by Apple Intelligence, also on-device.
-There is no server component to the app.
-MinuteONE does not have an account system, does not have a backend, and does not transmit anything.
+Transcription runs through Apple's on-device speech recognition framework on the Neural Engine.
+Summarization and extraction of structured information from the transcript run through Apple Intelligence, also on-device.
+There's no server component to the app.
+MinuteONE doesn't have an account system, doesn't have a backend, and doesn't transmit anything.

 Workflow: research interviews

-A common shape for qualitative research: the researcher conducts a series of semi-structured interviews, records each one, and eventually transcribes them for coding and thematic analysis.
+A common shape for qualitative research: the researcher runs a series of semi-structured interviews, records each one, and transcribes them later for coding and thematic analysis.

 The on-device version of that workflow:

 - Record the interview on an iPhone, iPad, or directly on a Mac.
-MinuteONE can do live transcription in this mode, with the transcript appearing as the interview is happening — useful as a capture sanity check.
-Alternatively, record on whatever hardware you have been using and import the file afterward.
+MinuteONE can do live transcription, with the transcript appearing as the interview happens.
+That's useful as a sanity check that capture is working.
+Or record on whatever hardware you've been using and import the file afterward.

-- Import the audio to MinuteONE on a Mac for processing.
+- Import the audio to MinuteONE on a Mac to process.
 The transcript generates locally.
-A summary of the interview and any extracted action items generate locally, from the transcript, using Apple Intelligence.
+A summary and any extracted action items generate locally from the transcript, using Apple Intelligence.

-- Export the transcript to plain text or PDF.
-Plain text imports cleanly into NVivo, Atlas.ti, Dedoose, or whatever qualitative analysis tool you use for coding.
+- Export the transcript as plain text, markdown, or PDF.
+Plain text and markdown import cleanly into NVivo, Atlas.ti, Dedoose, or whatever qualitative analysis tool you use for coding.

-- Archive the audio and the transcript on the same device, or sync across your devices via iCloud, or export to an encrypted local archive — however your data management plan handles retention.
-Because the tool does not have a cloud component, your retention policy stays under your control.
+- Archive the audio and transcript on the same device, or sync across your devices via iCloud, or export to an encrypted local archive, as your data management plan dictates.
+Because the tool has no cloud component, the retention policy stays under your control.

-What this avoids: the step where you would otherwise be uploading participant audio to a cloud transcription vendor, with the attendant question of whether your IRB approved that, whether the vendor will sign the right agreements, and what your participants consented to when they agreed to be recorded.
+What this avoids: the step where you'd otherwise be uploading participant audio to a cloud transcription vendor, with the attendant question of whether your IRB approved that, whether the vendor will sign the right agreements, and what your participants consented to when they agreed to be recorded.

-For graduate students and early-career researchers specifically, there is a budget dimension here too.
-Institutional cloud transcription services are often billed back to the PI's grant.
-If you do not have a PI, or the grant does not cover it, you are often personally paying cloud transcription subscriptions on a stipend.
+For grad students and early-career researchers specifically, there's a budget dimension too.
+Institutional cloud transcription services are often billed back to a PI's grant.
+If you don't have a PI, or the grant doesn't cover it, you're personally paying cloud transcription subscriptions on a stipend.
 Five dollars, once, is a notably different shape of expense than fifteen dollars a month forever.

 Workflow: clinical and therapeutic session notes

-This use case needs to be treated carefully, because the range of practice is wide and the regulatory context varies.
+This use case needs careful handling, because the range of practice is wide and the regulatory context varies.

-Some clinicians record sessions for their own review, supervision, or note-generation purposes, with appropriate informed consent from the client.
-Those recordings are, by the terms of the professional relationship and the governing regulations, not something that should be on a third-party server.
-The workflow question is: once you have the recording, how do you turn it into useful artifacts — session notes, review material, supervision prep — without violating that?
+Some clinicians record sessions for their own review, supervision, or note generation, with appropriate informed consent from the client.
+Those recordings, by the terms of the professional relationship and the governing regulations, should not be on a third-party server.
+The workflow question is: once you have the recording, how do you turn it into useful artifacts (session notes, review material, supervision prep) without violating that?

-On-device processing is the mechanism that answers the architectural side of that question.
+On-device processing answers the architectural side of that question.
 The audio stays on your device.
 The transcript stays on your device.
 The summary and any extracted structure stay on your device.
-You control retention, you control deletion, and you are not dependent on a third party's policies.
+You control retention.
+You control deletion.
+You aren't dependent on a third party's policies.

-What this does not do — and it is important to be specific — is substitute for your own compliance work.
+What this does not do, and it's important to be specific: substitute for your own compliance work.
 You are still responsible for:

 - Obtaining appropriate informed consent to record.